 But what of the experience of working with a professional interior designer?
 Lauren’s husband James is quick to admit that this had always been something she wanted to try, “even when we had just started talking about moving she mentioned she wanted a designer”.
 With the process being completely online and far more affordable than traditional interior design, even someone looking for a traditional designer was converted: “I absolutely loved it!
 I loved working with Emma - it was fun and I got on well with her.
 It was interesting to discuss ideas with a professional designer before actually making the decision to buy.”

 Your dream home is waiting.
-Schedule a free design consultation with us to discuss your project and get started with your own home makeover.
+Enquire now to discuss your project and get started with your own home makeover.